Speuce/WinnipegPotholesAPI/Group01_v0.A3.md

 ## Endpoints

-The following is a list of the API's endpoints.
+The following are endpoints accessible through this API.

 ### Pothole Repair by Neighbourhood